radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 This command exports the resource and its dependencies.

 >[!warning] This command does not export wizard artifacts (such as the XML files), except for  Global Identity Builder project artifacts.
+This command also does not export persistent cache configurations on naming contexts - it only exports the underlying non-cached configuration and you must reconfigure persistent cache again after importing into the target environment.

 **Usage:**
 <br>`resource-export -name <name> [-instance <instance>] [-path <path>] [-skip <name>]`